ccano2011/election-app/README.md

 This concept app is a demonstration of how we can bring one aspect of the election process to the 21st century by allowing you to request an absentee ballot for the state of NY from your phone

-# Schema
+# Schemas

-Our backend schema
+Our backend schemas
 ```
 const RequestBallot = new Schema(
   {